Pinellas County Highways

 Pinellas County Route 611 is a fairly long county road that starts near Bay Pines, at its intersection with Pinellas County Route 1 and Alternate U.S. 19/Florida 595.
 From south to north, the county road follows 46th Avenue North from Park Street to Florida 693/66th Street; Florida 693 from there to 54th Avenue North; 54th Avenue North east to 49th Street North; 49th Street North from there north to the Bayside Bridge; McMullen Road north of the bridge; and East Lake Road north of Florida 584.
 Upon crossing the county line, Pinellas County Route 611 changes into Pasco County Route 77 en route to Port Richey, where it joins U.S. 19/Florida 55.

-Florida 666 is a 1.52-mile long connector that follows the Tom Stuart Causeway between Florida 699 in Madeira Beach and the semi-directional interchange with Alternate U.S. 19/Florida 595 (Bay Pines Boulevard/Seminole Bridge and Seminole Boulevard) in Seminole.
+Florida 666 is a 1.39-mile long connector that follows 150th Avenue and Tom Stuart Causeway between Florida 699 (Gulf Boulevard) in Madeira Beach and the three-wye interchange with U.S. 19 Alternate / Florida 595 (Bay Pines Boulevard / Seminole Boulevard) in Seminole.

 The interchange between Florida 666 and Alternate U.S. 19 is a remnant of a freeway that was once proposed for the Florida 595 and Alternate U.S. 19 corridor between Interstate 275 and Largo via Seminole.
 Known as the Pinellas Belt Expressway, this freeway was proposed in 1974 for construction by 1979, but it was removed from plans as a result of community opposition.

-Florida 682 is a 3.72-mile route that follows the Pinellas Bayway from Florida 699 in St. Petersburg Beach east to Interstate 275 and U.S. 19 in St. Petersburg near the northern approach to the Sunshine Skyway.
-The portion of the Bayway that crosses water is tolled, including the connection to Florida 679.
-The eastern portion of Florida 682 is known as 54th Avenue South.
+Florida 682 is a 3.72-mile route that follows the Pinellas Bayway from Florida 699 (Gulf Boulevard) in St. Pete Beach east to Interstate 275 and U.S. 19 (34th Street South) near Eckerd College in St. Petersburg.
+The Bayway is tolled in the eastbound direction over the Intracoastal Waterway and the westbound direction over Boca Ciega Bay Channel.
+The eastern portion of Florida 682 is follows 54th Avenue South.

 Florida 687 runs parallel to Interstate 275 through downtown St. Petersburg, generally following 4th Street (with a portion of northbound Florida 687 aligned on 3rd Street through downtown, where most streets are one-way).
 The road is 9.75 miles long, and is generally considered to begin near the intersections with ramps that connect the state road to Interstate 175 just south of downtown.
 However, some maps seem to imply incorrectly that Florida 687 extends further south, perhaps to rejoin Interstate 275 at Exit 16.
 A portion of the route is silently merged with U.S. 92 (north of downtown).
 U.S. 92 follows Florida 687 between 5th Avenue North (Florida 595) and the intersection with U.S. 92/secret Florida 600, Florida 686, and Florida 694.